Rules for Submitting Articles to Life in Italy LLC ( Includes website LifeinItaly.com ItalyBest.com ….) from this point on referred to as LifeinItaly

 Arbitration.
 All disputes arising under this agreement shall be resolved exclusively through final and binding arbitration before a single arbitrator in accordance with the American Arbitration Association’s Rules for Commercial Arbitration then in effect.
 All arbitrations shall be held in Rockville, Maryland.
 The arbitrator shall award the prevailing party his or its reasonable attorneys’ fees and costs.
 The prevailing party in such litigation shall be awarded his or its reasonable attorneys’ fees and costs.

 Amendment, Waiver or Modification.
-No amendment, waiver or modification of this agreement shall be binding unless it is in writing and signed by both AUTHOR and Lifeinitaly.com and dated subsequent to the date of this Agreement.
-No waiver by Lifeitaly of any breach by AUTHOR of this agreement shall be construed as a waiver as to succeeding breaches.
-Performance of work by AUTHOR, acceptance of payment by AUTHOR for work performed, or work performed for Lifeinitaly.com beyond the scope of this agreement does not constitute acceptance by Lifeinitaly.com of amendments or modifications to this agreement nor shall they be binding.
+No amendment, waiver or modification of this agreement shall be binding unless it is in writing and signed by both AUTHOR and Life in Italy LLC and dated subsequent to the date of this Agreement.
+No waiver by LifeinItaly of any breach by AUTHOR of this agreement shall be construed as a waiver as to succeeding breaches.
+Performance of work by AUTHOR, acceptance of payment by AUTHOR for work performed, or work performed for Life in Italy LLC beyond the scope of this agreement does not constitute acceptance by Life in Italy LLC of amendments or modifications to this agreement nor shall they be binding.

-If you agree that this letter accurately sets forth the terms of our agreement, please sign a copy where indicated below and return it to me.
+If you agree that this letter accurately sets forth the terms of our agreement, please email firstname.lastname@example.org – The email should contain a copy of this text and your First Name, Last Name Date, and a note that you agree with the conditions.